x4b50/rouge/README.md

 - [ ] make gold useful
 - [ ] balance things
 - [ ] add some kind of end goal
+- [ ] notify people of when they get something
 - [x] check for position conflicts when moving enemies
 - [ ] check for position conflicts when generating items
 - [ ] add obstacle item